-Parallel Port DMA Channel

-This option is only available if the setting for the Parallel Port Mode option is ECP.
+Parallel Port DMA Channel This option is only available if the setting for the Parallel Port Mode option is Extended or ECP.
 This option sets the DMA channel used by the parallel port.
-The settings are DMA CH 1, or DMA CH 3.
-The Optimal and Fail - Safe default settings are Disabled.
+The settings are DMA CH 0, DMA CH 1, or DMA CH 3.
+The Optimal and Fail-Safe default settings are not provided.